typeofweb/proposal-qualified-imports/README.md

 import { a as aTwo } from "./two.js";
 ```

-Yet, it quickly becomes cumbersome when we have multiple imports such as when using utilities libraries:
+Yet, it quickly becomes cumbersome when we have multiple imports such as when using utility libraries:

 ```js
 import {